Philophobia & 13 Other Love Phobias You Never Knew Existed

 Merriam-Webster defines a phobia as "an exaggerated, usually inexplicable and illogical fear of a particular object, class of objects, or situation."
 Phobia symptoms can include shortness of breath or dry mouth but can also be more serious—like vomiting, chest pain, and a racing heart.
 Some people even lose the ability to speak when they are faced with their phobias.
 Phobias basically bring about some of the most intense panic attacks you'll ever experience.

-A kissing phobia isn't the only irrational fear that can mess up your romantic life.
 There are actually a surprising amount of phobias that can take a toll on relationships.
-Beginning with philemaphobia, let's discuss some of the other love-related fears you might not know about.
+Below are a few love-related fears you might not know about.

 1. Philemaphobia: fear of kissing